RogueElectron/Cypher/README.md

 - **Redis** 7+
 - **Docker**

-Then run the setup.sh and the start.sh scripts and OFF YOU GO
+Then run the setup.sh, then generate_secrets.sh and the start.sh script and OFF YOU GO

 ### Helper Scripts
 - **setup.sh** - Sets up the environment